xwshiba/xwshiba/README.md

   --> Only supports Mandarin System for now.
 English version coming soon.

 - 💬 [SimpleChatRoom](https://github.com/xwshiba/SimpleChatRoom)<br>
 --> This app is a single page application that involves multiple logged in users.
 Users can send messages, view logged in users, and receive messages without refreshing the page.
-This project intentionally avoids any web framework to show understanding for web fundamentals.
+This project shows the understanding for web fundamentals.

 - 🤖 [WeTalk.ai](https://github.com/xwshiba/fun-with-ai)<br>
   --> Hawkhacks Hackathon Project.<br>